supeng123/frontEnd-optimization/webpack/README.md

 options ={
     //(other name cofigured)
     alias:
-    //@import
-    importLoader:
+    //always@import less-loader and postcss-loader first
+    importLoader:2
     //compressed or not
     Miimize:
-    //use css-modules
+    //use css-modules only for current module, not affact global style modules:true
-    modules:
     //define the output class name
     localIdentName:
 }